CleanCut/bevy_template/README.md

 [Use this template]: https://github.com/CleanCut/bevy_template/generate

 ## :sparkling_heart: Help Needed!
 We need help from Linux and Windows users!
+Please submit pull requests or open issues!
 For example:
 - The `setup` script _ought_ to mostly work on Linux, but it needs to be tested
 - `setup` needs code to install LLD on various Linux Distros
 - The `setup` script doesn't support Windows at all, yet!
 We need to figure out a way to do the equivalent stuff for Windows users.